Moomins07/100-days-of-code/log.md

 **Today's Progress**: I completed 26-27 sub-sections of Section 2: Fundamentals - Part 1.
 The sub-sections covered switch statements and statements & expressions.
 I re-wrote a switch statement as an if...else statement as a coding challenge.
 This took approximately 1.5 hours.

 **Thoughts**: I have covered switch statements briefly in a previous course and I had little trouble with the coding challenge, completing it in good time.
 I was not entirely clear on the differences between statements and expressions and I found it to be a grey area before the lecture.
 However, I feel confident that I now have a greater understanding of both subjects.

+### Day 7: February 5, 2022

+**Today's Progress**: I completed 28-30 sub-sections of Section 2: Fundamentals - Part 1.
+The sub-sections covered ternary operators, a coding challenge putting ternary operators into practice and finally a history on JavaScript including a brief explanation of transpiling and polyfilling.
+Specifically, the coding challenge entailed the use of a ternary operator and recalling the value in a template literal.
+I have completed Section 2: Fundamentals - Part 1.
+This took approximately 2 hours.

+**Thoughts**: Ternary operators are relatively new to me as I don't recall spending a significant amount of time on the subject in a previous course.
+However, I did not have any issues with following the lecture or completing the coding challenge.
+I found Section 30 on the history of JavaScript very interesting as I was not aware of its origin until today.